adeliafebriani/Tijarah-Blockchain-Notes/Chapter 4/Other Consensus Mechanisms & Their Trade-Offs.md

 Feature|Proof of Work (PoW)|Proof of Elapsed Time (PoET)
 ---|---|---
 Consensus Mechanism|Requires miners to solve complex puzzles.|Participants request a wait time from a trusted source.
-Selection Process|	Competitive: Miner who solves puzzle first wins.|	Lottery-based: Participant with shortest wait time wins.
+Selection Process|	Competitive: The miner who solves the puzzle first wins.|	Lottery-based: The participant with the shortest wait time wins.
 Resource Intensive|	Requires significant computational power and energy.|	Less resource-intensive as it doesn't involve mining.
 Security|	Provides strong security through computational puzzles.|	Relies on trusted execution environments for security.
 Energy Efficiency|	Known for its high energy consumption.|	More energy-efficient as it doesn't involve continuous mining.